YuyingLi-X/HDL-L/README.md

 ## Step 3: Running HDL.L on Each Region

-You can execute HDL.L on the entire genome or on specific regions to obtain results.
+You can execute HDL.L on the entire genome or specific regions to obtain results.
 It is optimized for parallel processing, allowing users to configure the execution to utilize multiple cores.
 When utilizing a single core, the typical computational time for analyzing all local regions is estimated at approximately 1.5 hours.
 Users are encouraged to exploit the parallel processing capabilities of their systems by allocating additional cores, thereby reducing the overall computation time.
 Detailed procedural guidance is provided in the example below.

 The HDL.L function takes several arguments as outlined below: